 Each jurisdiction must choose whether to submit a Public Facilities, Housing or Community Project application.
 Only one application may be submitted per year for the three areas listed above.
-In addition, an applicant may submit one application in the Public Services (Recovery Kentucky) program areas.
+In addition, an applicant with an existing Recovery Kentucky center may submit one application in the Public Services (Recovery Kentucky) program area.
 A jurisdiction is not limited in the number of applications in the CERF and Economic Development program areas.
-Each program area requires a respective application (ex: a Public Facilities application may not be used to apply for both PF and Housing).
+Each program area requires its own respective application (ex: a Public Facilities application may not be used to apply for another program area).